 Read more about holding your team accountable in this post.

-Difficult people don’t generally cause problems because it’s fun.
+Difficult people don’t generally cause problems for fun.
 Most of the time, there is a reason behind their behaviour.
 Many difficult people in the workplace are simply unhappy.

 It’s important to try to understand the reasons behind their behaviour rather than just leave them to be difficult.
 You might just be able to turn your difficult team member into one of your best performers.
 Many people just assume that difficult people are always going to be difficult.
 It’s worth giving them a chance to change.

 When you notice some examples of difficult behaviour, take note of them.
 Then take the time to discuss the specific examples with your difficult team member.
 Remember, the purpose of this is not to blame them or make them feel bad.
 It’s to understand their frustration and hopefully try to fix it.
 This takes courage, but it’s a step worth taking.

 You can read more about dealing with frustration in your team here.

 3. Start Managing Difficult People by Making Sure There Are Clear Consequences

 When difficult people are a constant problem in a team, it’s usually because there are no consequences for their behaviour.
 If you’ve tried to address the issues with them and you’re not making progress, there needs to be consequences.

 Otherwise, you’ll get a situation where bad behaviour just keeps happening.
 This will annoy and frustrate your other team members.
 Before long, it will become acceptable in your team and you can’t let this happen.

 Clear consequences don’t always have to be drastic.
 You don’t necessarily need to fire anybody.
 But you do need to make it clear that difficult behaviour isn’t acceptable.
 If it continues, you might need to escalate and start a formal performance management process.